by Scott Allen | Oct 18, 2013 | Child Support

 Call Scott Allen at (919) 863-4183 Child Support and Withholding Custody Does a parent who can’t (or won’t) pay child support still have custody and visitation rights?
 Under North Carolina law, the answer is yes.
 A child has a right to be supported by his...

-Call Scott Allen at (919) 863-4183 Temporary child support is child support ordered pending a final determination of child support.
+Call at (919) 863-4183 Temporary child support is child support ordered pending a final determination of child support.
 Under Wake County local rules, temporary child support hearings are limited in duration to one hour of court time.
-Temporary child...
+Temporary child support may be...

 The issue of past due child support creates particular problems for parents who get behind.
 The problem is that once a child support payment comes due, the court is generally prohibited from changing that amount later.
 In practical terms that means that as soon as...